sds-edu/SDS-Kubernetes-Guide/README.md

 </details>

-Yay!
+Yay 🎉!
 You just accessed the pod through the API.

 #### 1.4.1 Explore the Application